openllb/hlb/docs/reference.md

 !!! info "<span class='hlb-type'>string</span> <span class='hlb-variable'>pattern</span>"
 	a list of patterns for files that should be synced.

 Sync only files that match any of the included patterns.
+If local path is for a file, then include patterns are ignored.

 ### <span class='hlb-type'>fs</span> <span class='hlb-name'>mkdir</span>(<span class='hlb-type'>string</span> <span class='hlb-variable'>path</span>, <span class='hlb-type'>int</span> <span class='hlb-variable'>filemode</span>)